nanaagyei/noogle/SECURITY.md

 - Proper HTTP 429 responses with retry headers
 - No external dependencies or paid services required

+### Security Improvements

+✅ **Fixed Vulnerability**: Rate limit reset time calculation has been corrected.
+Reset time is now calculated as `now + this.window` instead of `validRequests[0] + this.window`, ensuring accurate retry-after headers and proper rate limiting behavior.

 ### Headers Returned

 - `X-RateLimit-Limit`: Maximum requests allowed